Resources

 The comparison is visual and client-facing.
 It is built to be used in a meeting, not exported to a spreadsheet and cleaned up afterward.

-The outputs feed directly into eMoney, RightCapital, or MoneyGuidePro via a Transfer Sheet.
+The outputs go into eMoney, RightCapital, or MoneyGuidePro through a per-property Real Estate Planning Fact Sheet, formatted for direct entry.
 The financial plan reflects real property data.

 How Most Advisors Use Both